 Despite the recent interest, however, cricket in Canada is at its infant stage.
 While it gains popularity day by day, there is time still for the sport to become beloved amongst Canadians.
 F

 Golf is an old sport that is known to how originated back in the 15th century.
 The first game of golf was observed in Scotland.
 When the Scottish people immigrated to Canada they also brought their sports.
-Eventually, it became one of the popular games in the country.
+Eventually, it became one of the most popular games in the country which makes people invest in getting the best lightweight golf bag in order to store all the needed stuff during play.
 Montreal golf club was the first-ever club to be launched in the country.
 It was established in 1873.

 Golf is considered one of the most popular sports in Canada.
 The organization that manages the sport in the country is known as Golf Canada and it boasts 1600 member clubs and more than 300,000 numbers.
 Golf Canada manages PGA and LPGA Tour events across the country and various golfing events are held at the golf courses in Canada.